 All states and the federal government use lethal injection as their primary method of execution.
 States use a variety of protocols using one, two, or three drugs.
 The three-drug protocol uses an anesthetic or sedative, typically followed by pancuronium bromide to paralyze the inmate and potassium chloride to stop the inmate's heart.
 The one or two-drug protocols typically use a lethal dose of an anesthetic or sedative.

-Articles and reports, including media coverage
+Articles and reports, including media coverage and information about secrecy

 Death Penalty in Flux (states where executions are on hold)